 We observed the internal environment of the home and noted that the home was comfortably warm and clean throughout.
-Equipment used by patients such as wheelchairs, walking aids and hoists were noted to be effectively cleaned.

 Patients' bedrooms were personalised with items important to them.
 Bedrooms and communal areas were suitably furnished and comfortable.
 A variety of methods was used to promote orientation.
 There were clocks and photographs throughout the home to remind patients of the date, time and place.